AliceO2Group/WebUi/Framework/docs/guide/scale-app.md

 ### Files

 In the documentation and [tutorial](../tutorial/time-server.md) a single model and single view are used.
 A larger application may require multiple models and views.
-They should be kept in a seperate files.
+They should be kept in a separate files.
 Use `UpperCamelCase` convention for file names that define classes and `camelCase` for others.
 For common things across the application like a header or a menu, a `common` module (folder) can be made for example.

 ### View